Statistics Papers at Tauranga (2024)

 Statistics is the science of collecting and interpreting data subject to uncertainty.
 We live in a world where variability is everywhere.
 To make informed decisions we must understand the nature of variability, and make use of meaningful information.
 Without data we have to resort to hunches or guesses, neither of which can be relied on.
 Statistics tells us how to deal with variability, and how to collect and use data so that we can make good decisions.

-Note: There will be no new enrolments in the Statistics major, Graduate Certificate, or Graduate Diploma in 2018 as the major name has been changed to Data Analytics.
-Students enrolled in 2017 or previously should consult the Faculty of Computing and Mathematical Sciences for programme advice.
+Note: There will be no new enrolments in the Statistics major and subject which has now changed name to Data Analytics.
+Students enrolled in 2018 or previously in the Statistics major, or previously in the Statistics subject for the PGCert(Stats), PGDip(Stats), BSc(Hons), MSc, MSc(Res) should consult the Division of Health, Engineering, Computing and Science for programme advice.
 Please refer to the Data Analytics subject for further information.

-Note on Assessment: To be eligible to pass these papers students should normally achieve a minimum grade of D in the internal assessment and the final examination, and an overall grade of C. Because of the technical nature of the terminology and accepted international protocol, the Department of Statistics requires that all assessment for all papers be presented in English.
-Payment for translation will not be available from the Department.
+Note on Assessment: To be eligible to pass these papers students should normally achieve a minimum grade of D in the internal assessment and the final examination, and an overall grade of C-.

 For a full list of offerings in this subject, including those available in Hamilton and online, see the Catalogue of Papers.
 Not all qualifications and subjects can be taken in full in Tauranga.
 See what can be studied in Tauranga.